danielaparker/jsoncons/doc/ref/jsonpath/functions/keys.md

 array[string] keys(object value)
 ```

-Returns an array of keys in the provided object.
+Returns an array of keys in the object.

-Returns `null` if passed a value that is not an object.
+It is a type error if the provided argument is not an object.

 ### Examples